 The innovation lab program, established in 2007, supports

 - high-impact research

 that anticipate future public health challenges and accelerate sustainable solutions across North Carolina and around the world.

 Gillings Innovation Labs are funded by the School’s $50 million gift from Dennis Gillings and Joan Gillings.
 This model has been so successful that other funders want to partner with the School to solve problems through Commissioned Innovation Labs.

 - 2 Commissioned Innovations Labs awarded

 - International Association of Plumbing and Mechanical Officials

 - Alice Ammerman, who was awarded one of the first GILs, continues to help North Carolinians eat healthy.
 Read more here.

 - The 2014 Gillings Innovation Labs application process is currently underway.
-Non-binding letters of intent are due September 1st.
-Please check this page in the coming days for more information.
+Please visit this page for more information.